Are you addicted to ‘love’?

 What is required to break our fantasy of a romantic partner?
 What are the benefits?

-To overcome a fantasy or a romantic partner, we have to first start accepting that we’ve been in fantasy and the fantasy is a drug, a real drug.
+To overcome a fantasy or a romantic partner, we have to first start accepting that we’ve been in fantasy and this is a drug, the real drug.
 We have to explore: What we initially ‘made-up’ about the person, what the fantasy looked like (who we thought he/she was in fantasy); and thoughts and feelings of the fantasy.
 We then have to examine the reality of the person/who the person, in fact, really is.
 This part is the bigger challenge.
 This takes some legitimate work and effort, and brutal honesty.
 With continued examination, we steadily move into the truth and reality of who the person is.
 Overtime we clearly begin seeing the distinction of what we made up about someone ( fantasy) vs the reality of the person.

 For many love addicts, going through this process brings relief and is actually is very freeing.
 As they comprehend more and more, the reality of their avoidant partner, the more they see and realize, "this is not the kind of person I want for a long term relationship, and yes, who he/she is made me unhappy, and I deserve better, and it was not my fault".